psenger/Vagrant-Redis-RabbitMq-MongoDB-NodeJs-Cluster/README.md

 # Vagrant Redis RabbitMq MongoDB NodeJs Cluster

-This project contains a fully functional cluster.
-The cluster contains a Redis Server, a Rabbit MQ Server, MongoDB and two NodeJS Servers.
+This Vagrant Project contains several Vagrant Virtual Box that produces a fully functional cluster with the following a Redis server, a RabbitMq server, a MongoDb server, and two NodeJS Servers.

 Im working on integrating ShipIt-deploy